Welcome to MyBoard

 | MyBoard is your board of experts

-MyBoard will match growth stage women-owned businesses with a team of four mentors that will enhance business skills, including technology, operations, product development, planning, marketing, finance and legal.
+MyBoard will match growth stage women-owned businesses with a team of four mentors that will enhance business skills such as technology, operations, product development, planning, marketing, finance and legal.
 Similar to a corporate board of directors, your MyBoard mentors will be carefully chosen to provide you with the expertise you need from a variety of disciplines.

 Five MyBoard meetings – the focal point for exchange

-You will have an opportunity to meet with your MyBoard five times over the course of the program year (2013).
-The first meeting will be in person; you and your MyBoard can customize the format of the remaining four board meetings to maximize flexibility and ease of participation, using interactive virtual technology on the CWE platform.
-No previous experience with virtual meeting technology is necessary; CWE staff will walk you through all you need to know.
+You will have an opportunity to meet with your MyBoard five times over the course of the program year (2014).
+The first meeting will be in person; you and your MyBoard can customize the format of the remaining four board meetings to maximize flexibility and ease of participation, using interactive virtual technology.
+No previous experience with virtual meeting technology is necessary; Center staff will walk you through all you need to know.

 Three Workshops on business expansion topics.

-The Center will offer three workshops during the program year (in March, June and September, 2013) to provide in-depth training from experts on business expansion topics that will be customized to the needs of participating businesses.
-Potential topics include: Easy Access to Government Contracts, Personal Branding, Going Global, Venture Capital for Women, and other topics suggested by participating business owners.
+The Center will offer three workshops during the program year (in March, June and September, 2014) to provide in-depth training from experts on business expansion topics that will be customized to the needs of participating businesses.
+Potential topics include: Access to Government Contracts, Market Research, Going Global, Venture Capital for Women, and other topics suggested by participating business owners.
 These workshops will also provide an opportunity for mentors and mentees to network and learn from each other’s experiences.